Nurse Residency Program

 Application Requirements

-1. Apply online to the Nurse Residency Program.
-Call 865-305-7746 for more information or apply here and search “New Graduate RN” under “Job Description Keyword” at the bottom of the page.
+• Apply online to the Nurse Residency Program.
+For more information email hremployment@utmck.edu or apply here and search “New Graduate RN” under “Job Description Keyword” at the bottom of the page.

 Interviewing Process

 • Applications are reviewed by Human Resources and an initial interview will be scheduled with a Recruiter.
-During this interview you will choose three of top areas of interest on the unit description form.
+During this interview you will choose your pathway.
+Click here for more information.

 • Your application will be forwarded to hiring managers on the areas of interest.
 You will conduct an interview with the nurse manager.